linode/docs/docs/guides/email/email-services/what-is-smtp/index.md

 The final step is for the client to initiate a session close with the `QUIT` command.
 If successfully received, the server responds with a `221` reply, and terminates the session.

-SMTP defines many more commands and reply codes, as discussed in Section 4 of [RFC 5321](https://www.rfc-editor.org/rfc/rfc5321), but these give you an idea of what you can expect to see in any successful SMTP connection.
+SMTP defines many more commands and reply codes, as discussed in Section 4 of [RFC 5321](https://www.rfc-editor.org/rfc/rfc5321), but these provide an idea of what to expect in any successful SMTP connection.
 Section 4.1 of the RFC lists all SMTP commands, while Section 4.2.3 lists all reply codes in numerical order.

 ## Conclusion

-The great thing about SMTP is that it’s open.
-The client and server in this case could be any type of hardware, running any operating system and any SMTP-compatible server software.
-Truly, SMTP is the means that makes global email communications possible.
+The great thing about SMTP is that it’s an open protocol.
+The client and server in this case could be any type of hardware, running any operating system, with any SMTP-compatible server software.
+SMTP is truly the means that makes global email communications possible.